fastvideo/gpu-camera-sample/README.md

 * Support for XIMEA MU181CR-ON camera - done
 * Support for Jetson AGX Orin CUDA-11.4 and CUDA-12.6 - done
 * CUDA-12.6 support - done
+* Support for cameras from Emergent Vision Technologies, IO Industries, Hikrobot - done
 * Fast undistortion on GPU with precise and compact maps - in progress
 * High performance chromatic aberration suppression in RAW domain - in progress
-* Support for Emergent Vision Technologies, DALSA, Baumer, Kaya Instruments, SVS-Vistek, IO Industries, MindVision cameras - in progress
+* Support for DALSA, Baumer, Kaya Instruments, SVS-Vistek, MindVision cameras - in progress
 * RAW Bayer codec - in progress
-* <a href="https://www.fastcompression.com/products/gpu-denoiser.htm" target="_blank">GPU denoiser</a> (NLM and Bilateral algorithms) - in progress
+* <a href="https://www.fastcompression.com/products/gpu-denoiser.htm">GPU denoiser</a> (NLM and Bilateral algorithms) - in progress
-* <a href="https://www.fastcompression.com/products/gpu-tone-mapping.htm" target="_blank">ALTMapper software</a> (adaptive local tone mapping algorithm) - in progress
+* <a href="https://www.fastcompression.com/products/gpu-tone-mapping.htm">ALTMapper software</a> (adaptive local tone mapping algorithm) - in progress
 * JPEG2000 encoder and decoder on GPU for camera applications
 * Interoperability with FFmpeg, UltraGrid, and GStreamer